move-coop/parsons/docs/google.rst

 Overview
 ========

-The GoogleSheets class allows you to interact with Google Drive spreadsheets, called "Google Sheets."
+The GoogleSheets class allows you to interact with Google service account spreadsheets, called "Google Sheets."
 You can create, modify, read, format, share and delete sheets with this connector.

-In order to instantiate the class, you must pass Google Drive credentials as a dictionary, or store the credentials as a JSON string in the ``GOOGLE_DRIVE_CREDENTIALS`` environment variable.
+In order to instantiate the class, you must pass Google service account credentials as a dictionary, or store the credentials as a JSON string in the ``GOOGLE_DRIVE_CREDENTIALS`` environment variable.
 Typically you'll get the credentials from the Google Developer Console (look for the "Google Drive API").

 ==========
 Quickstart
 ==========

-To instantiate the GoogleSheets class, you can either pass the constructor a dict containing your Google Drive credentials or define the environment variable ``GOOGLE_DRIVE_CREDENTIALS`` to contain a JSON encoding of the dict.
+To instantiate the GoogleSheets class, you can either pass the constructor a dict containing your Google service account credentials or define the environment variable ``GOOGLE_DRIVE_CREDENTIALS`` to contain a JSON encoding of the dict.

 .. code-block:: python